Mouth taping!

 What Is Mouth Taping?

-What does that question sound like?
-Well, that’s it.
-It's a practice of applying tape over your mouth at night as you head to sleep.
+Mouth taping is the practice of applying tape over your mouth at night as you head to sleep.
 Is it for everyone?
 Yes, although men are known to require it more than their female counterparts.
-Because they snore loudest, haha, you all know it’s true.
+Because they snore loudest (haha, you all know it’s true).

 How Does Mouth Taping Work?

-So what our tape does is that it covers the top and the bottom lips, thus preventing you from opening your mouth.
-And that way, you cannot breathe via the mouth.
+Hostage Tape covers the top and bottom lips, preventing you from opening your mouth.
+That way, you cannot breathe via the mouth.
 This is not to torture you but to ensure that you breathe the right way.
 You were actually born to breathe via your nose.

 Does Mouth Taping Help With Snoring?

-The good news is that you can significantly reduce snoring with Hostage Tape.
-Did you know that snoring usually happens when you breathe via your mouth?
-And snoring is just the tip of the iceberg in regard to the negative impacts of mouth breathing.
+If you’ve visited any number of health experts seeking ways to stop snoring, we’ve got you.
+Snoring usually happens when you breathe via your mouth.
+And snoring is just the tip of the iceberg when it comes to the negative impacts of mouth breathing.

-If you suffer from regular mild obstructive sleep apnea, it's fundamentally because you are yet to figure out how to naturally breathe via your nose exclusively.
-In addition, research has proven that sleep apnea sufferers are also guilty of snoring heavily.
+If you suffer from mild obstructive sleep apnea, it’s fundamentally because you are yet to figure out how to naturally breathe via your nose exclusively.
+Research has proven that sleep apnea sufferers are also guilty of snoring heavily.

 Benefits of Mouth Taping

-If you thought that covering your mouth with Hostage Tape is just some fantasy that has no end game, you're in for a huge surprise.
+If you thought covering your mouth with Hostage Tape is just some fantasy with no end game, you’re in for a huge surprise.
 It will ease more respiratory problems than you might have thought of.

 What Kind of Tape to Use for Sleep?